programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 baseMap
 ```

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-10.gif" alt="A second animated map showing a more complex set of data displayed with the Tooltip plugin" caption="Figure 10.
-The Tooltip plugin allows the display of variables." %}
+The Tooltip plugin displays multiple variables in a floating information box." %}

-Adding an information box to the map is complex but it can help users enormously.
+Despite its complexity, adding the floating information box dramatically improves the user experience of exploring your map – so do give it a try.

 ## Saving Maps

-Maps are saved as HTML files.
-They can be shared with other people, who can open them in a browser will have the ability to zoom, pan, and examine individual county statistics with by putting their cursor over different counties.

-Folium allows users to save maps easily with the `.save()` method.
+You cna easily save your maps as HTML files with the `.save()` method.

 ```python
 baseMap.save('PoliceKillingsOfCivilians.html')
 ```

+These files can be shared with other people, who can open them in a browser and then zoom, pan, and examine individual county statistics by hovering their cursor over the map.

-Note that this saves the file to the Colab virtual drive.
+Note that this code saves the file to the Colab virtual drive.
 Remember: **Everything on the virtual drive will disappear** when the Colab session is closed.

-You can see the files you have saved to the virtual drive by clicking on the file folder in the left margin of the browser window.
-To save the file to your local drive, hover your cursor over the file and select "Download."
-This will download the file to your local hard-drive's default download folder.
+You can see the files you've saved to your virtual drive by clicking on the file folder in the left margin of the browser window.
+Hover your cursor over the file and select _Download_ to save the file to your local hard-drive's default download folder.

-Because Folium saves the maps as HTML documents, they can be added to websites or shared with other people, who can open them with a web-brower.

 ## Conclusion